-- Read more about the nature, culture and history of Bribie Island Recreation Area.
+- Read more about the nature, culture and history of Bribie Island National Park and Recreation Area.

-Bribie Island Recreation Area provides a variety of coastal camping experiences, some accessible by four-wheel-drive, others accessible by boat.
+Bribie Island National Park and Recreation Area provides a variety of coastal camping experiences, some accessible by four-wheel-drive vehicles, others accessible by boat.
 You will need a vehicle access permit to travel to four-wheel-drive accessible camping areas.

 Camping permits are required and fees apply.
-Camping permits for all campsites must be obtained before you enter the recreation area (there is no self-registration on site).
+Camping permits for all camp sites must be obtained before you set-up camp (there is no self-registration on site).
 On-the-spot fines apply for camping without a permit.

-- Find out more about Bribie Island Recreation Area camping areas.
+- Find out more about Bribie Island National Park and Recreation Area camping areas.

 - Book your camp site online.